canstralian/PowerShellToolkit/README.md

 1. Ensure you have a web server running (e.g., Flask)
 2. Open your web browser and navigate to the appropriate URL (e.g., `http://localhost:5000`)

+## New Features

+### Random Execution Delays

+The tool now includes random delays between operations to enhance stealth and unpredictability.

+### Uptime Checks

+Tasks are only executed when the system has been up for a specified duration, adding an extra layer of stealth.

+### Self-Regeneration

+AdminToolbox can now download and replace itself with a new version, helping to maintain functionality and avoid detection.

+### Enhanced Data Exfiltration

+Improved data handling and transmission capabilities have been added for more secure operations.

 ## Deployment

 For detailed instructions on deploying AdminToolbox to a production environment, please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file.